docker/docs/content/language/php/develop.md

 ### Update the compose.yaml file to add a db and persist data

 Open the `compose.yaml` file in an IDE or text editor.
 You'll notice it already contains commented-out instructions for a PostgreSQL database and volume.
+For this application, you'll use MariaDB.
+For more details about MariaDB, see the [MariaDB Official Docker image](https://hub.docker.com/_/mariadb).

 Open the `src/database.php` file in an IDE or text editor.
 You'll notice that it reads environment variables in order to connect to the database.

 In the `compose.yaml` file, you'll need to update the following:
-1. Uncomment the database instructions.
+1. Uncomment and update the database instructions for MariaDB.
 2. Add a secret to the server service to pass in the database password.
 3. Add the database connection environment variables to the server service.
 4. Uncomment the volume instructions to persist data.